Alexdiaz711/NBA-2nd-Half-Predictions/README.md

 ## Conclusions

 My big takeaways from this project are as follows:
 * Past results don't always dictate future results.
-Although both systems were profitable over the simulations seasons, the system which performed overwhelmingly better in the 3 seasons used to conduct the cost/benefit analysis did not perform better in the simulation.
+Although both systems were profitable over the simulated seasons, the system which performed overwhelmingly better in the 3 seasons used to conduct the cost/benefit analysis did not perform better in the simulation.
 * There are applications where a model predicting with only 61% accuracy can be exploited for a profit.
 * Finally, the cost/benefit of your predictions is often more important than the accuracy of your predictions.